Sign up for CNN’s Wonder Theory science newsletter. Explore the universe with news on fascinating discoveries, scientific advancements and more.

 Dr. Leslie Vosshall, a neurobiologist and vice president and chief scientific officer of the Howard Hughes Medical Institute who was not involved with the study, was similarly enthusiastic.
 “I think it’s a super exciting study,” she said.
 “It’s the first time that an experiment of this type has been done at this scale outside the lab.”

-Vosshall researches another mosquito species that spreads dengue fever, Zika and Chikungunya.
-In a study published last year in the journal Cell, she and her colleagues found that this mosquito species also seeks out the scent of carboxylic acids produced by bacteria on human skin.
+Vosshall researches another mosquito species that spreads dengue fever, Zika and chikungunya.
+In a study published in 2022 in the journal Cell, she and her colleagues found that this mosquito species also seeks out the scent of carboxylic acids produced by bacteria on human skin.
 The fact that these two different species respond to similar chemical cues is a good thing, she said, because that could make it easier to create repellents or traps for mosquitoes across the board.

 The research might not have any immediate implications for avoiding bug bites at your next barbecue.
 (Vosshall said that even scrubbing with unscented soap doesn’t get rid of the natural scents that attract mosquitoes.)
 However, she noted that the new paper “gives us some really good clues about what mosquitoes are using to hunt us, and understanding what that is, is essential for us to come up with the next steps.”